 I really love this Harry Potter tour of Oxford, as it also includes the Bodleian Library which is another must-see that you can wrap all in one into the 2-hour tour.

-Have a Wander Down Side Streets
+Early afternoon: Have a Wander Down Side Streets

-Even if you’e just got one day in Oxford, prepare to set off in a general direction, take a few turns to get yourself purposefully lost, and I guarantee you’ll find something to love.
+Even if you’ve just got one day in Oxford, prepare to set off in a general direction, take a few turns to get yourself purposefully lost, and I guarantee you’ll find something to love.

 New visitors may be surprised how many countryside-feeling walks there are not that far away, as Oxford has plenty of green space.